 Time to brush up on your Portuguese as we go straight to the heart of Rio de Janeiro to find out what makes it Rio.

 You won’t have a problem getting there as many international cities are directly connected to Rio’s Galeao International Airport so.
 Hold on to your sunglasses as you land at Galeao and get a 20Km ride to get to the beaches and touristy parts of the city.

 In a beach paradise like Rio, you can spend your entire vacation lazing around on its famous beaches.
 The most popular beaches are Copacabana and Ipanema.
 And they are exactly how their namesake songs describe them as.

 Another interesting place of visit is the Lapa Stairs or the “Escadaria Selar’n”.
 A flight of stairs in the Manuel Carneiro street, decorated with tiles brought from all over the world.
 You name a country and a tile from that country would be there!

 You may have heard of Mardi Gras but you haven’t seen a party till you’ve seen the Brazilian Carnival.
-For six days and six nights, you will see Rio party like there’s no tomorrow!
+For six days and six nights, you will see the Rio party like there’s no tomorrow!
 Groups of people parade the streets singing, dancing and playing music dishing out a culture that is unique only to Brazil.

-A must-try is the Carioca Cuisine’s feijo’da, a stew based on black beans cooked with pork and pepper seasoning accompanied by rice.
+A must-try is the Carioca Cuisine’s feijoada, a stew based on black beans cooked with pork and pepper seasoning accompanied by rice.
 On any sunny day sip on the Caipirinha, a drink made from cane liquor, lemon, sugar and ice.
-Be sure to visit Porc’o, on Aterro do Flamengo beach, which owns the best churrascar’a in Rio and famous for their grilled meat.
+Be sure to visit Porc’o, on Aterro do Flamengo beach, which owns the best churrascaria in Rio and famous for their grilled meat.

 Like in any city, Rio is infested with tourist traps and touts waiting to ride you in a single take.
 So it’s advised to exercise caution and watch your back.